About Layer Cake Parade

-Layer Cake Parade is my brand derived from the notion that baking itself is a procession.
-Taking a recipe from the past and baking it in the present day parades the cake down a timeline.
-I may not be able to travel, but baking these cakes transports me to places I’ve never visited.
-Memories are created or even reignited.
-Food as artifacts act as placeholders for history, memories, and environments.
+Layer Cake Parade means that baking is a procession.
+Baking a dessert from the past, or from some far off country, parades the dessert down a timeline.
+You may not be able to travel, but baking these sweet confections transports you.
+Desserts become souvenirs of a story.
+They act as artifacts and placeholders for history, memories, and environments.

-My style is colorful yet classic.
-You’ll have to pry the food coloring and sprinkles from my grubby hands.
-I love making cakes that are over-the-top intense as well as simply homey with rustic swirls of butter cream.
-Not to be cheesy, but a Betty Crocker cookbook, the lady—though a fictional spokeswoman—makes a valid point about cake.
+Not to be cheesy, but in a Betty Crocker cookbook, the lady—though a fictional spokeswoman—makes a valid point about cake.
 Cake is so central, it is a colossal centerpiece in celebrations, daily interactions, and reaffirms relationships and tradition.

 I hope you enjoy the recipes and cake projects I post here.